rebeccabapaye/SeasonalProduce/ProductRequirementDocument.md

 Supermarkets don't always have the produce shoppers expect to be available, and shoppers may not know which fruits and vegetables are in season.
 Plus, manually looking up that information on a phone while navigating aisles with a basket full of groceries is inconvenient - it's easier to ask an intelligent assitant.

 The Seasonal Produce capsule for Bixby allows users based in the United States to request information about a specific item or season to help determine what produce to purchase.
 The capsule utilizes information from the [U.S. Department of Agriculture SNAP-Ed Seasonal Produce Guide](https://snaped.fns.usda.gov/seasonal-produce-guide).
-The information is stored and managed in a SQLite database hosted on Google Cloud Platform (awaiting link).
+The information is stored within the capsule as a JSON object.

 ## Product Manager
 * Rebecca Bapaye